xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 <!-- ### Business ID type

-Adobe is now introducing a new identity type: **Business ID**.
-This identity type, improves the control of user and product management, and content, while increasing the flexibility of Experience Cloud and Creative Cloud storage usage among your team.
-With the introduction of this new identity type, Adobe is migrating all Adobe IDs (owned by the individual) used for business to the new Business IDs (owned by the organization).
+Adobe is introducing an identity type called _Business ID_.
+This identity type improves the control of user and product management while increasing the flexibility of Creative Cloud storage usage among your team (if applicable).
+Adobe is migrating all Adobe IDs (owned by individuals) that are used for business to the new enterprise Business IDs (owned by your organization).

-If you're an existing Creative Cloud for enterprise or teams customer, Adobe will migrate all your users on the Admin Console with Adobe IDs to Business IDs.
+If you're an existing Experience Cloud customer, Adobe will migrate all your users on the Admin Console with Adobe IDs to Business IDs.
 If you're a new enterprise or teams customer, you will add users to the Admin Console using one of the available identity types: Business ID, Enterprise ID, or Federated ID.

-Beginning May 89, 2020, enterprise admins cannot use the Adobe ID for new organizations created in the Admin Console.
+Beginning May 2020, enterprise admins cannot use the Adobe ID for new organizations created in the Admin Console.
 Latest: https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=engage&title=Type2e+DX+GTM

 What to do